viveksingh62/Flick2/README.md

+🌟 Promptflick

 Promptflick is a MERN-based AI Prompt Marketplace where users can create, browse, and purchase prompts for platforms like ChatGPT, Gemini, MidJourney, Claude, and Stable Diffusion.

-Authentication is handled with Passport.js + Express-Session for secure session-based login.
+Authentication is powered by Passport.js + Express-Session for secure, session-based login.
+Deployed using Vercel (Frontend) and Render (Backend) with MongoDB Atlas as the database.

 Deployed using Vercel (frontend) and Render (backend).